cargonzalv/tactileFinderNode/README.md

 ## Client Folder

-Contains the source code for the client side of Tactiled.
+Contains the source code for the client side of Tactiled, made on ReactJS.
 Here's that [repo](https://github.com/cegonzalv/tactileFinderClient)

 ## Docker folder